Last updated on 11/18/2022 by the National Psoriasis Foundation.

 Locations and Types

-Your care team will help you treat and address the specific type of psoriasis you experience, and treatment may very depending on the location on the skin.
+Your care team will help you treat and address the specific type of psoriasis you experience, and treatment may vary depending on the location on the skin.
+(Learn how to take care of your skin when living with psoriasis with our free guide.)
 Below are common locations for the expressions of psoriasis and a look at the five types of psoriasis.

-Facial psoriasis affects about one in three people with psoriasis.
+Facial psoriasis affects about 50 percent of people living with psoriasis.
 It can affect any area on the face including the eyebrows, the skin between the nose and upper lip, as well as the upper forehead.

 Skin folds such as under the arms and breasts can also be affected by psoriasis.
 These areas are often irritated by rubbing and sweating.